-The Columbus Municipal School District (CMSD) is a participant in the National School Lunch and School Breakfast Program called Community Eligibility Option (CEO) for the School Year 2014-2015.
+The Columbus Municipal School District (CMSD) is a participant in the National School Lunch and School Breakfast Program called Community Eligibility Provision (CEP) for the School Year 2019-2020.
 All enrolled students are eligible to receive a healthy breakfast and lunch at no charge.
 No action is required of parents or guardians.

 Note: all menus are subject to change.

 Check out these links….